chocolatey/choco/docs/generated/CommandsPin.md

        except when needing super low-level .NET Framework debugging.
 Available in 0.10.4+.

+     --nocolor, --no-color
+     No Color - Do not show colorization in logging output.
+This overrides the feature 'logWithoutColor', set to 'False'.
+Available in 0.10.9+.

      --acceptlicense, --accept-license
      AcceptLicense - Accept license dialogs automatically.
 Reserved for future use.